 All images are copyright protected and are the sole property of Kevin Travis.
-Should you feel the need to use any of these images, I would recommend you send me an email or call me and ask my permission.
-My contact information is at the bottom of the screen.
-Thank you.
+If you are interested in any of these images, please send me an email or give me a call.
+Here is my contact information: (C) 803.468.4567, email: firstname.lastname@example.org

 Envy is Ignorance and imitation is suicide. . .

 Ralph Waldo Emerson